-- Your adjusted gross income, or your annual household income before taxes, must be equal to, or less than 80% of the area median income.
+- Determine your Adjusted Gross Income (AGI).
+Your AGI, or your annual household income before taxes, must be equal to or less than 80% of the Area Median Income (AMI) for your county.
 Please note: household income is the total of all income earned from all adults in the home, related or un-related, including roommates.
-The maximum income levels are below.

 Owners & Renters Are Eligible

 Programs are available to both renters or homeowners in single family homes, mobile homes, apartments, condos, townhomes, or duplexes.
-Renters who receive the utility bills for the residence are eligible but must first receive signed permission from their landlord.
+Renters who receive and pay the utility bills for the residence are eligible, but must first receive signed permission from their landlord.

 To apply, choose from any of the following options:

-Call us!
-See below for the phone number for your nearest Energy Smart office and give us a call.
+By Phone: Find your nearest Energy Smart Colorado partner and give us a call.